 These healthy peanut butter brownies are full of peanut butter flavor but not full of sugar and carbs.
 Dark chocolate chips make them even yummier!

 This is a sponsored post for Purely Inspired; all thoughts and opinions are mine.
-Post may include affiliate links, which means if you click on a link and purchase something, you won’t pay anything extra but it will help support this blog.

 As much as I love rich, decadent desserts like these salted caramel bars, this to-die-for chocolate chip brownie cheesecake, and this popular peach cobbler dump cake (don't forget the ice cream!), I'm learning there's something to be said for healthy dessert recipes like these healthy peanut butter brownies with dark chocolate chips.

 I am all for finding ways to work Purely Inspired Powdered Peanut Butter into recipes.
 Not only is it one of my favorite powdered peanut butters but any time I can double up on peanut butter flavor is fine by me!

 The original recipe for these peanut butter brownies wasn't as healthy since it used regular granulated sugar.
 But I tried it with Splenda and while they weren't melt-in-your-mouth moist, the texture was way doable.

 In fact, they had more the texture of peanut butter chocolate chip bar cookies... and I'm way okay with that.
 I love bar cookies!